MaksimKarnaukh02/CompBioProject_2324/README.md

     - `vcf2fasta.sh`: shell script to convert .vcf to .fasta. (not 100% reliable)
     - `vcf_to_fasta.py`: own python script to convert .vcf to .fasta. (incomplete) Eventually used the one in libs/
     - `VCFFilter.sh`: script to filter vcf file based on bed file (and chosen individuals/species).
     - `vcfpandas.py`: script (we received): Tools that help to load/parse information from a VCF (variant call format) file into pandas data frames and series.
-Tools to handle such data..
+Tools to handle such data.
     - `windows.py`: script to get good windows from .bed file.
 - **Data**: contains part of the data we used for the project.
 - **slurm**: contains slurm scripts to run on the cluster.